 This doesn’t have to be complex.
 Even a single featured post slot at the top, followed by a clean grid of recent posts, is a significant upgrade over a plain list.
 The goal is to give first-time visitors a reason to explore rather than just scroll.

-6. Colour With Conviction — one accent, used boldly
+6. Color With Conviction — one accent, used boldly

 Muted palettes are still popular, but there’s a growing trend toward using a single accent colour with real conviction rather than hedging everything into beige-and-white safety.
 One bold colour — a deep terracotta, a rich forest green, a saturated coral — used consistently across your header, links, buttons, and featured elements creates a blog that’s immediately recognisable.